Letter from the Assistant General Manager

-Here is what has been going on around the property:
+Here is what is going on around the property:

 We welcome your feedback and suggestions on making Grand Timber Lodge a better place for you and your family.
-You may always send ideas to firstname.lastname@example.org for considerations!
+You may always send ideas to firstname.lastname@example.org for consideration!

 Grand Timber Lodge, Assistant General Manager